Aryanxx4/MindForge/README.md

 ## Acknowledgements

 - The Pomodoro Technique was developed by Francesco Cirillo
-- Special thanks to all contributors who have helped make VibeFlo better
+- Special thanks to all contributors who have helped make MindForge better

 ## Demo Video

-Watch the demo video to see VibeFlo in action: [Watch Video](https://www.loom.com/share/ccf4160871a4473986ac125069fe3eba?sid=557d9b0d-6061-4b1d-aad3-eadcf56a676f)
+Watch the demo video to see MindForge in action: [Watch Video](https://www.loom.com/share/ccf4160871a4473986ac125069fe3eba?sid=557d9b0d-6061-4b1d-aad3-eadcf56a676f)